colinhacks/zod/README.md

 The `.transform` method can simultaneously validate and transform the value.
 This is often simpler and less duplicative than chaining `transform` and `refine`.

-As with `.superRefine`, the transform function receives a `ctx` object with a `addIssue` method that can be used to register validation issues.
+As with `.superRefine`, the transform function receives a `ctx` object with an `addIssue` method that can be used to register validation issues.

 ```ts
 const numberInString = z.string().transform((val, ctx) => {